Topics Map > University of Chicago > IT Services > Accounts, Identity, & Security > Identity Management

-The UChicago Card includes the ChicagoID, a University identifier (see http://itservices.uchicago.edu/services/chicagoid/ ) printed on the back.
-The ChicagoID is being used instead of the social security number wherever possible.
+The UChicago Card includes the ChicagoID, a university identifier.
+See the article ChicagoID General Overview) printed on the back.
+ChicagoIDs are used instead of social security numbers wherever possible.
 In addition, the card ISO number, library barcode, and student ID are printed on the back of the card.

-The user must place the card near a reader for it to be read.
+You must place the card near a reader for it to be read.
 This eliminates the ability of anyone to watch someone moving about by means of the card.

-In keeping with the generally decentralized nature of the University, different access points operate under different policies.
+In keeping with the generally decentralized nature of the university, different access points operate under different policies.